syncfusion-content/maui-docs/MAUI/Scheduler/migration.md

 // Creating an instance for the schedule resource collection.
 ObservableCollection<object> resources = new ObservableCollection<object>();

-// Adding schedule resource in schedule resource collection. resources.Add(new ScheduleResource()
+// Adding the schedule resource in the schedule resource collection. resources.Add(new ScheduleResource()
 {
      Name = "Brooklyn",